AnmolSethi/AnmolSethi/README.md

 ## I'm a Student, and Developer!

-- 🔭 I’m currently working on a Python Project!
+- 🔭 I’m currently working on a NextJS Project!
 - 🌱 I’m currently learning NodeJS & React Native!
 - 👯 I’m looking to collaborate with developers
 - 🥅 2021 Goals: Contribute more to Open Source projects & Learn about new technologies